sayurimizuguchi/conversation-with-discovery/README.md

 * Create a Bluemix account
     * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
 * Create a Watson Conversation Service
+    * Training your chatbot
+    * Create an action variable to fire Discovery (example below on the instructions)
 * Create a Watson Discovery Conversation Service
+    * Training with your documents.
+    * Prepare your service credentials

 ## Installing locally